-With advanced call routing, your company systematizes how they escalate calls.
+With advanced call routing, your company systematizes how they direct incoming phone calls.
 You can route an inbound call by customer type, purpose, issue ownership, agent performance, and staff availability.

 You’ll never connect a customer call to the wrong agent ever again.

 3) Anonymous Call Rejection

 Not all calls are worth taking.
 You don’t want crank calls to keep your team from helping real customers with real needs.
 This feature prevents calls from anonymous or blocked caller IDs from reaching your business.

 4) Auto Attendant

 It takes a lot to remain warm, upbeat, and effective at handling calls all day.
 That’s why your customer-facing staff needs all the help they can get.

 An auto-attendant helps answer, escalate, and route all incoming calls with courtesy.
 You don’t need a human switchboard operator.
 It’s a win-win.
 A virtual receptionist helps you —

 - Make customers happy